wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 1.26 =
+= 1.27 =
-* Recommended - bug fix - moved all jQuery code into footer
+* Mandatory - Fix to serious bug in Slickr Flickr version 1.26 - apologies for this

 == How to Use The Plugin ==